openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 - **Bane Focus:** Pick a bane.
 Whenever a damaging attack exceeds the target's defense by 5 or more, you may automatically inflict that bane.

-- **Superior Bane Focus (not available to PCs):** Pick a bane.
+- **Superior Bane Focus (available only to GMs):** Pick a bane.
 Whenever you inflict at least one damage with an attack, you may automatically inflict that bane.

 - **Boon Focus (tier 1 - 3, your choice):** Pick a boon.
 Gain the following benefits: